Sexual and gender-based violence against Palestinians during the Gaza war: Sexual abuse, rape, and sexualized torture of boys and men

+Reports by the Independent International Commission of Inquiry, B’Tselem, and international media document testimonies from Palestinian detainees describing sexual and gender-based violence against men and boys in Israeli detention facilities during the Gaza war.
+These accounts describe abuse during arrest and interrogation, including forced nudity, sexual humiliation, beatings to the genital area, and the use of dogs against naked detainees.
+Some testimonies also report rape, sexual assault with objects, and other degrading acts during interrogations.

+Former detainees also reported witnessing similar treatment of others in custody, alongside severe physical violence, starvation, and psychological abuse.
+The testimonies describe detention conditions characterised by coercion and humiliation, within a broader pattern of alleged mistreatment.

 In March 2024, an investigation by The Independent based on indictments, autopsy reports and testimonies from detainees described abuses and torture of Palestinians in Israeli facilities, including torture, sexual violence, and rape with sharp objects.

-In April 2024, a Palestinian prisoner released from the Sde Teiman detention camp described how guards used carrots and iron batons to rape prisoners.
+In April 2024, a Palestinian prisoner released from the Sde Teiman torture camp described how guards used carrots and iron batons to rape prisoners.

 The UN CoI report from June 2024 notes that "Men and boys experienced specific persecutory acts, including sexual and gender-based violence amounting to torture and inhuman and cruel treatment."
 The report documented a "significant increase" in the frequency and severity of the sexual violence perpetrated by Israeli Security Forces, and linked this to an intent to humiliate and punish Palestinians.

 Many detained victims by IDF forces were allegedly interrogated or abused while either naked or partially dressed, while blindfolded and made to kneel or had their hands tied behind their backs.
 Others were forced to strip in public and walk while being sexually harassed, at times in front of their family members who were forced to watch.
 While both genders were forced to do this, men and boys were reportedly targeted specifically.
-In June 2024, men detained at the Sde Teiman detention camp stated Israeli forces had inserted "hot metal sticks" and "electric sticks" into their rectums, resulting in the death of at least one man.
+In June 2024, men detained at the Sde Teiman torture camp stated Israeli forces had inserted "hot metal sticks" and "electric sticks" into their rectums, resulting in the death of at least one man.
 Sexual abuse and torture leading to death is also suspected in the case of Adnan al-Bursh, a Palestinian surgeon from Gaza who was arrested and killed in Israeli custody in the context of the war.

-In June 2024, a Palestinian prisoner released from the Sde Teiman detention camp gave testimony that prisoners were raped by dogs.
+In June 2024, a Palestinian prisoner released from the Sde Teiman torture camp gave testimony that prisoners were raped by dogs.